 You will go into the recover area to be monitored until ready to be discharged.
 As local anaesthetic is used, you may initially feel better but the joint pain may also be worse than before the injection and this may last 2-3 days.
-If the pain becomes much worse in the days following the injection, this may indicate infection of the joint.
+If the pain becomes much worse in the days following the injection, this may indicate very rarely infection.
 If this happens, you should contact the clinic on 030302020597 or your GP as soon as possible.